 - Apps: there are many timer apps out there that can help you.
 Some are based on The Pomodoro Technique.
 Others are intended specifically for time tracking and invoicing clients but can serve our purpose just fine.

-- Saent Lifeline: our new macOS application Lifeline is based on the Saent Method, of which timeboxing is a critical element.
-Our applications helps you to work in these timed sessions, automatically recommends the right length for your breaks, and gives you fun rewards the longer you focus.
-More on Lifeline in this video (one minute).
+- Saent Lifeline: our new macOS application Lifeline is based on The Pomodoro Technique and timeboxing.
+Our application helps you to work in these timed sessions, automatically recommends the right length for your breaks, and rewards you the longer you focus.

 This list is by no means exhaustive, especially when it comes to apps.
 But the brilliance of this approach is that you don’t necessarily need fancy tools—those only provide incremental advantages.
 You’ll gain the most from the most basic (and easy!) part: to plan these boxes of time for your activities and start working to the rhythm of your timer.